dinoginger/Spotyverse/README.md

 ## Status
 Deployed, still needs some fixes
 # SpotifyBot_
-Analyses you music taste and provide information about songs and artists.
+Analyses your music taste and provides information about songs and artists.

 ## Usage
 Prefix for commands is _"<<"_.